-AT&T expands 4G LTE coverage in several Michigan localesAlex Wagner - Deputy Managing Editor, News Desk
+AT&T expands 4G LTE coverage in several Michigan localesAlex Wagner - Editorial Director of News and Content

 Looks like AT&T is kicking off 2013 the same way that it wrapped up 2012: by expanding its 4G LTE network.
 AT&T announced this evening that it has expanded its LTE coverage in several parts of Michigan by upgrading some of its cell sites to support its LTE service.
 The areas with freshly-expanded LTE coverage are:

 - Ann Arbor, Beverly Hills and Birmingham, Mich. (three cell sites upgraded)

 - Monroe County, Mich. (one cell site in Lambertville upgraded)